pnppl1/apr25_bde_int_supply/README.md

 # apr25_bde_int_supply
 # trustpilot customer satisfaction
-This repository is a Data Engineering group project aimed at analyzing the customer satisfaction of comanies operating in the travel industry.
+This repository is a Data Engineering group project aimed at analyzing the customer satisfaction of companies operating in the travel industry.
 The project is organized the followingwise.

 #### Step 1 : Data Collection (Done)